acmailer/acmailer/README.md

 <img alt="This is an attached image" src="cid:image-filename.jpg">
 ```

+##### Customize the Message

-If mail options does not fit your needs or you need to update them at runtime, the message wrapped by MailService can be customized by getting it before calling send method.
+If mail options does not fit your needs or you need to update them at runtime, the message wrapped by the MailService can be customized by getting it before calling `send()`.

 ```php
 $message = $mailService->getMessage();